teamkeel/keel/packages/client-react/readme.md

 # @teamkeel/client-react

-Typed useKeel Hook from a generated Keel client
+Create a fully typed `useKeel()` hook from a generated Keel client.

 ## Install